Real-Time Rendering of Dynamic Line Sets using Voxel Ray Tracing: Related work

-Accurate transparency requires compositing all geometry in visibility order, which is difficult to achieve in real-time.
-There are two key strategies of resolving transparency: object-order techniques usually employ order independent transparency techniques to capture all fragments per pixel, while image-order techniques build acceleration structures to accelerate ray-primitive intersections.

-Transparency may be resolved using depth peeling \cite{everitt2001interactive}, by rasterizing all geometry as many times as the maximum depth complexity.
-Yet, for dense line sets with high depth complexity, achieving real-time performance using depth peeling is infeasible.
-To improve performance, multiple fragments may be captured per pixel in a single rasterization pass using variants of the A-Buffer \cite{carpenter1984buffer}.
-A key challenge in A-Buffer techniques is that the number of fragments per pixel is not known in advance, making total memory cost unbounded and fragment write locations indeterminate.

-Per-Pixel Linked Lists \cite{yang2010real} may be used to capture all fragments by allowing linked lists to be created on the GPU.
-This introduces a significant memory overhead by storing a node pointer along with every fragment, which may be reduced by using fragment pages \cite{Crassin}.
+A-Buffer techniques \cite{carpenter1984buffer} improve performance over depth peeling by capturing multiple fragments per pixel in a single rasterization pass.
+A key challenge in A-Buffer techniques is the unknown number of fragments per pixel, which results in unbounded memory cost and indeterminate fragment write locations.
+Per-Pixel Linked Lists \cite{yang2010real} capture all fragments in a single rendering pass but introduce significant memory overhead due to storing a node pointer with every fragment.
+Fragment Pages reduce this overhead by providing GPU support for unrolled linked lists \cite{Crassin}.
 The Linearized Layered Fragment Buffer \cite{knowles2012efficient} instead captures all fragments in two rendering passes.
-The first pass computes per-pixel fragment counts, which are converted into per-pixel memory offsets by means of a parallel prefix sum \cite{harris2012optimizing}.
-A secondary rendering pass is then used to capture all fragments into contiguous memory.
-Because these methods capture all fragments per pixel, they introduce a substantial memory and bandwidth overhead for scenes with high depth-complexity.
-Furthermore, while these methods capture all fragments, they still need to be sorted in order to produce correct transparency.
-Because generally more fragments are generated than there are primitives, sorting fragments is generally more expensive than sorting primitives.
+The first pass computes per-pixel fragment counts, which are converted into per-pixel memory offsets using a parallel prefix sum \cite{harris2012optimizing}.
+A secondary rendering pass then captures all fragments into contiguous memory.
+Because these A-Buffer methods capture all fragments per pixel, they introduce significant memory and bandwidth costs for scenes with high depth complexity.
+Furthermore, while these methods capture all fragments, they still need to be sorted to produce correct transparency.
+Because generally more fragments are generated than there are primitives, sorting fragments is more expensive than sorting primitives.
+In our work, we extend the Linearized Layered Fragment Buffer \cite{knowles2012efficient} for the voxel domain with a two-pass voxelization scheme to capture per-voxel fragment lists.
+By only capturing per-voxel fragment lists for the voxels visible to the camera, our method saves memory and improves performance when rendering dynamic line sets.

-Bavoil et al. takes another A-Buffer approach with their K-Buffer \cite{bavoil2007multi}: by resolving just the first \(k\) closest primitives, they ensure bounded memory at the cost of insertion sorting each incoming fragment using global atomics.
-The K-Buffer was extended by Gro{\ss} and Gumhold \cite{gross2020} who render close to ground truth transparency for large line sets with bounded memory, at the expense of sorting all primitives relative to the camera every frame.